-- Looking just within Colorado, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Colorado, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-In order to determine the best places to live in Colorado for families, WalletHub’s analysts compared a sample of 62 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socio-economics.
+In order to determine the best places to live in Colorado for families, WalletHub compared a sample of 61 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socio-economics.
 Our sample considers only the city proper in each case and excludes cities in the surrounding metro area.

 We evaluated the four dimensions using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most suitable conditions for family life.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the cities in our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the cities in our sample.